ramcarreno/chatscroll/README.md

 responses accordingly.
 Specifically, it:

 - Retrieves 3 context chunks, each containing 10 messages relevant to the user's query.
-- Generates answers based on this context, but does **not** maintain conversation memory, meaning each query is independent of previous ones.
+- Generates answers based on this context, but does **not** maintain conversation memory (yet), meaning each query is independent of previous ones.

 More advanced users can customize retrieval and model settings, although there is no dedicated config file yet.
 Relevant